willemverbuyst/toto-game-soccer-api/README.md

 ## Teams

-Return teams with name and logo
+Returns teams with name and logo

 ## Fixtures